 Responsibility for Reporting - School employees, Director, teachers, custodians, administrative assistants, and anyone else in the school system are in an ideal position to identify abused or neglected children and refer them early enough that these children can be treated for present injuries and protect them from further abuse or neglect.
 Therefore, in order to comply with the Child Abuse/Neglect Reporting Law, it is the policy of the Southeast Region Career and Technology Center that any school employee who knows or reasonably suspects that a child's health or welfare has been or appears to have been harmed as a result of abuse, neglect, and/or sexual molestation, shall report or cause reports to be made in accordance with the district's procedure herein adopted.
-If a school employee has subsequent reasons to suspect further abuse or neglect, additional reports should be made.
-School employees are immune from any civil and/or criminal liability when reporting, in good faith, suspected child abuse or neglect.
-Failure on the part of nay legally mandated school employee to report is a Class B misdemeanor.
+If a school employee has subsequent reasons to suspect further abuse or neglect.
+Failure on the part of any legally mandated school employee to report is a Class B misdemeanor.
 School district disciplinary action may be brought against any school employee who fails to report suspected child abuse and/or neglect.

-Reporting - It is not the responsibility of the school employee to prove that the child has been abused or neglected; or determine whether the child is in need or protection.
+Reporting - It is not the responsibility of the school employee to prove that the child has been abused or neglected; or determine whether the child is in need of protection.
 All information gathered and feedback obtained pertaining to the suspected case of child abuse/neglect shall remain confidential.
-Child Abuse and Neglect Reporting Forms shall not be placed in the child's personal fill but shall be maintained in a separate file for reported cases of suspected child abuse or neglect.
+Child Abuse and Neglect Reporting Forms shall not be placed in the child's personal file but shall be maintained in a separate file for reported cases of suspected child abuse or neglect.